Dum aloo: Preparation

 The potatoes, usually smaller ones, are first skinned and deep fried.
 Kashmiri dum aloo sauce is made with yogurt or khoya, and often includes a cashew nut paste.
-The Banarasi variation sauce is made from tomatoes and onions.
-Spices such as red chilies, garlic, ginger, cardamom, and fennel are added to the sauce.
+The Banarasi variation sauce is typically more aromatic and is made from tomatoes and onions.
+Spices such as red chilies, garlic, ginger, cardamom, and fennel along with other herbs, are added to the sauce.
 The potatoes are cooked slowly at low flame in the sauce, and can be garnished with coriander.
 Dum aloo is often paired and served with naan.